In The Kitchen

-The connection between the T-shirt and the sea points us eastward, to the Mediterranean, where sailors and fishermen have worn snug, short-sleeved shirts like this one for centuries.
+The story between this T-shirt and man points us eastward, to the Mediterranean, where sailors and fishermen have worn snug short-sleeved shirts like this one for centuries.

-Men in Europe who wear this shirt are often wiry types with one-inch cigarette butts permanently attached to their lower lips.
-In Bilbao, though, I observed a crew of moving men uncrating a giant piece of highly advanced sculpture.
+In Bilbao, I observed a crew of moving men uncrating a giant piece of highly advanced sculpture.
 They were built like great sagging old bulls; in this shirt, they looked formidable.

 The sleeves have a way of gathering emphatically at the top of a man’s arms, even if he is the sort of man who rarely lifts more than a fountain pen.

 Men’s sizes: S (34-36), M (38-40), L (42-44), XL (46-48), XXL (50-52).

 Colors: Navy Blue, Heathered Grey, Black, French Blue, White, Heathered Burgundy, Olive Drab Green.

 Note: You and your friend's email addresses are only used once as a referral.
 We will not collect or store the email addresses.

 Care Instructions: Machine Washable.